simondifalco13/JEE_Project/README.md

-First step : clone the repository
+First step : clone the repository \n
-Change your workspace on eclipse to choose the one in the repository Enjoy !
+Change your workspace on eclipse to choose the one in the repository \n Enjoy !